WilliamJohnsonJr/audition/README.md

 See the READMEs in the `frontend` and `backend` directory for specific information on running the Frontend and Backend.

+## AWS Architecture Overview
+- API Entrypoint at an Application Load Balancer via a custom domain with an A Record alias pointing at the ALB in Route53.
+- ALB connects to the ECS tasks running in Fargate in the private subnets of a new (small!)
+VPC.
+- ECS task(s) connect to the PostgresQL DB in RDS.
+- EC2 Bastion Host is available to SSH into the EC2 Instance and interact with the RDS database from the terminal.
+- RDS deployment is single instance with no backups (just for test projects, not for prod)
+- Communication between ECS, RDS, and ALB is inside the VPC and over HTTP/TCP (for production, you'd probably want SSL even inside the VPC)
+- ECS and RDS are hosted in private subnets, and all communication from ECS to AWS Services (logs, S3, etc.) happens over VPC Endpoints with Private DNS enabled.
+This means that no traffic goes from ECS to AWS Services over the public internet.
+It stays within the VPC.
+It also does not travel through NAT Gateways (which makes container image pulls from S3, through ECR, free).

+In Summary: this template generates a small VPC with what I consider to be basic best practices (logs enabled, entrypoint is an ALB, services and DB are in private subnets and isolated from the public internet).

 ## Requirements to deploy on AWS
 ### Prerequisites
-- A registered domain name to use in your Application Load Balancer SSL certificate(s) and for hosting the Frontend on S3.
+- A registered domain name in Route53 to use in your Application Load Balancer SSL certificate(s) and for hosting the Frontend on S3.
+- (after deployment) Create an A record alias to the API's ALB at `api.your-domain.example`.
-- A private ECR repository named: "capstone-repository"
+- A private ECR repository named: "capstone-repository" containing your app image with a `:latest` tag.
 - An open 10.16.0.0/24 CIDR block among your AWS VPCs.
 - Two SSL Certificates from Amazon Certificate Manager (one for api.{YOUR_DOMAIN}, one for Frontend).
 - An S3 Bucket to hold the initial CloudFormation template